teivah/cracking/README.md

 ### Binary tree

-Binary tree: tree with each node has up to two children
+* Binary tree: tree with each node has up to two children

-Balanced binary tree: the depth of the two subtrees of every node never differ by more than 1
+* Balanced binary tree: the depth of the two subtrees of every node never differ by more than 1 (also called AVL)

-Complete binary tree: every level of the tree is fully filled (with last level filled from the left to the right)
+* Complete binary tree: every level of the tree is fully filled (with last level filled from the left to the right)

 Complete binary tree:
 ```